dustinpfister/blog_posts/_posts/js-javascript-mouse.md

 layout: post
 categories: js
 id: 671
-updated: 2021-11-02 12:59:00
+updated: 2021-11-29 09:11:58
-version: 1.84
+version: 1.85
 ---

 In client side [javaScript mouse](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent) events are a way to get mouse cursor positions as well as the state of one or more mouse buttons.
-The javaScript mouse events are a collection of several types of events that can be attached to the window object, or just about an html element with a method the [add event listener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener).
+The javaScript mouse events are a collection of several types of events that can be attached to the window object, or just about any html element with the [add event listener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) method.

 There are three general event types of interest when working something out with mouse events that are [onmousedown](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onmousedown), [onmosemove](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onmousemove), and [onmouseup](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onmouseup).
 There are other events of interest, but for the most part I only bother with those three events when working out any kind of user interface that will make use of a mouse if present.

 Mouse events alone are not the best way to go about making a truly universal input controller type module or component of an application.
 There are of course also touch events, and keyboard events that should be taken into consideration also when working on something to that effect.

+When it comes to working out an interface that will work with pointer devices in general it might be better to start out with pointer events actually.
+Pointer events are as the same suggests about pointers in general not just in terms of a mouse, but touch and pen devices also.
+There is then only bothering with mouse and touch events when it comes to making separate user interfaces for desktop and mobile devices.

-However mouse events would be best when it comes to attaching events that will allow for a great deal of control over what will happen for traditional desktop clients.
+However mouse events work great when it comes to attaching events that will allow for a great deal of control over what will happen for traditional desktop clients.
+In any case in this post I will be covering a great deal about mouse events, but also pointer events in general while I am at it.

 <!-- more -->

 ## 1 - JavaScript mouse events basics

-So for a basic example of javaScript mouse events I quickly put together this example that will just display the current state of a the mouse position, and the state of the left mouse button.
+In this section I will be starting out with some simple examples of mouse events, and various other client side JavaScript features that will pop up while working with them.

-In this example I just have a simple state object as well as some helper methods for setting the position of the state object, as well as rendering the state of the values to an html element.
-I am then just attaching event handlers to the window object with the add event listener method by calling the add event listener method off of the window object.
-Each time I call the add event listener method I pass a string value for the desired event type I want to attach for, and then a function that will fire each time the event happens.
+The main element object and nice method to be aware of when it comes to attaching mouse events and events in general is the add event listener method.
+Each time I call the add event listener method I pass a string value for the desired event type I want to attach for, and then a function that will fire each time the event fires.
+Inside the body of this function I will have access to an event object that contains useful info about the event.
+For mouse events this event object contains information about where in the browser window the event happened, the mouse button that was clicked of any, and a reference to an element where it happened to name just a few features of interest with these event objects.

+I will be trying my best to keep these examples as simple as possible but I still assume that you have at least some background with client side JavaScript.
+If not you might want to start out with some kind of getting started guide with JavaScript in general and embedding JavaScript into a page using script tags.

 ### - The source code examples in this post are on github

 Like all my other posts on vanilla javaScript the source code examples in this post can be found in my [test vjs repository](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-javascript-mouse) on Github.
 This post is still very much a work in progress as there is still a lot to cover when it comes to working with a mouse in client side javaScript beyond just that of the very basics at least.

 In the test vjs repository I have the latest source code examples, and other assets that may not always be included in the source code examples I embed into the content here.
 I also have my notes when it comes to future edits, and the Github repository would be a good place to make pull requests.
-There is also the comments section of this post that can eb sued to bring something up that is related to working with a mouse in client side javaScript.
+There is also the comments section of this post that can be used to bring up something that is related to working with a mouse in client side javaScript.

 ### 1.1 - The window on click event